-Due to the shortage for sonographers, SOVAH Danville School of Health Professions (SHP), in conjunction with the Tobacco Region Revitalization Commission (TRRC), planned to provide a 12-month, certificate program in sonography.
-Applicants must hold an associate's health degree or higher.
+Due to the shortage for sonographers, SOVAH Danville School of Health Professions (SOHP), in conjunction with the Tobacco Region Revitalization Commission (TRRC), planned to provide an 18-month, certificate program in sonography.

 Students may choose between general sonography or echocardiography programs of study.
 Students will attend formal classes and labs as well as rotate to various clinical sites.
-Program completion prepares the students to be entrylevel Diagnostic Sonographers in the areas of Abdomen, OB/GYN, Vascular and Adult Echocardiography.
+Program completion prepares the students to be entry-level Diagnostic Sonographers in the areas of Abdomen, OB/GYN, Vascular and Adult Echocardiography.

 Sovah Health - Danville, LLC, owns and operates the School of Health Professions and its program, which is a wholly owned subsidiary of LifePoint Hospitals, Incorporated, a publicly traded company, of Brentwood, Tennessee.
-The School is currently composed of the Radiologic Technology Program and the Diagnostic Medical Sonography Programs.
+The School is currently composed of the Radiologic Technology Program and the Diagnostic Medical Sonography Programs, as well as a satellite location at the Roanoke of Higher Education Center with a General Sonography Program.

-Today, the Sovah School of Health Professions has a faculty of 7 and an annual student body of 32 men and women.
+Today, the Sovah School of Health Professions has a faculty of 11 and an annual student body of 44 men and women.
 The faculty is qualified by professional preparation and experience and committed to creating successful learning experiences.
-The students will find our School fosters a warm and innovative learning environment where they are challenged to provide excellence in health care in a variety of health care settings.
-The School and faculty provide mentorship for accountability and responsibility for professionalism and for valuing life-long learning.
+The students will find that our School fosters a warm and innovative learning environment where they are challenged to provide excellence in health care in a variety of health care settings.
+The school and faculty provide mentorship for accountability and responsibility for professionalism and for valuing life-long learning.
 Many graduates become members of Sovah Health's highly motivated and progressive staff.

-Additionally, the strong clinical background obtained in the School can be utilized as a basis for advanced educational opportunities.
+Additionally, the strong clinical background obtained in the school can be utilized as a basis for advanced educational opportunities.